Get In Touch

 This tropical fruit not only tantalizes your taste buds but is also a low-calorie sweet addition to your meal plan.

-It contains an enzyme called papain, which helps in the digestion of protein.
+It contains an enzyme called papain, which helps in the digestion of proteins.

 Try it out!

-If you haven’t heard already, guava is considered the super fruit!
+If you haven’t heard already, guava is considered a super fruit!

 It has four times more vitamin C than oranges, more potassium than bananas, and four times more fiber than pineapples, all while being low in calories.